"Canals of Coexistence", 10x8", oil on Gessobord |

 I never imagined the picturesque land covered by seas of tulips and windmills was in fact like another Venice?
 Evidently, the Netherlands lies below sea level, so Amsterdam survives with the aid of more than 150 canals and 1250 bridges.
 These channels of water have been central to city life there for the last four centuries.

-walk the dappled paths of canals along winding streets lulled by graceful arching pathways of bending branches, and breathe in the salty sea air.
+I would love to visit this city someday and paint these picturesque canals in plein air.
+I'd walk the dappled paths of canals along winding streets lulled by graceful arching pathways of bending branches, and breathe in the salty sea air.

 I would guess this was snapped early morning as motionless boats and canal barges rooted to bulkhead, doze in the quiet first break of light.
 Sleepy-eyed-locals inside the rows of houses along the avenue are most likely sipping hot chocolate or dark coffee from Delft porcelain, while mulling over morning news before heading out into the tangled maze of tributaries weaving through the city.